 Melatonin for Sleep: Side Effects and Alternatives

 Melatonin is an over-the-counter sleep aid that has been gaining popularity in recent years.
-A simple Google search of Melatonin will bring you an array of articles about the hormone supplement explaining what it is and how to use it.
+A simple Google search of melatonin will bring you an array of articles about the hormone supplement explaining what it is and how to use it.
 Some articles endorse its effectiveness, while others are weary to speak too highly of the sleep aid.
 In this article, we’ll discuss what this hormone is and if you should really use melatonin for sleep.
 We’ll also touch on other sleep-inducing practices you can try as healthy alternatives to utilizing sleep aids.

 What is Melatonin?

 Melatonin is a naturally occurring hormone in your body controlling your sleep-wake cycle.
 When your sleep-wake cycle is thrown off, it can cause restless nights and other sleep disorders such as insomnia.
 Your sleep-wake cycle is influenced by light and dark cycles.
 In the absence of sunlight, your body produces melatonin and readies itself for sleep.
-Your body will continue to produce this hormone, to keep you asleep, until your body is exposed to natural or artificial light.
+Your body will continue to produce this hormone to keep you asleep, until your body is exposed to natural or artificial light.
 In the mornings, your body senses it’s time to wake up; therefore it stops producing melatonin.
-When your body isn’t correctly producing melatonin, it can throw your day-to-day off.1
+When your body isn’t correctly producing melatonin, it can throw your day-to-day off.

 Now, synthetic melatonin is sold as a sleep aid at nearly every store where multivitamins are sold.
-However, before you go out and make a purchase, let’s go over some popular melatonin side effects.
+However, before you go out and make a purchase, let’s go over some common melatonin side effects.

 Melatonin Side Effects